 This is a topic of debate since there are more views on prison crowding.
 While the intention was a good one, there have been some cases that have left the public wondering if they are more of a problem than they are a solution.
 Especially since the laws remain the same and change is a long process.
 The judge used to have more flexibility in sentencing.
 Sure, mandatory minimum sentences reign in the ability that a judge has.
 And it may ease the sentencing process a bit.
 But, the time saved isn’t significant enough to justify the prison population.
 It also doesn’t allow extenuating circumstances to receive consideration.
 This can put even more of a burden on the corrections system.

-If you have questions about mandatory minimum sentences, you should ask your attorney.
-You can start here.
+If you have questions about mandatory minimum sentences, you should ask a criminal defense attorney.
 They will be familiar with your case and all of the details.
 Your lawyer will also know the charges you are facing and the court that will hear your case.
 This will have everything to do with what minimums there will be if any.
 Having an attorney with experience in this field will make all the difference in times like these.
 They will have seen cases like yours, and they will be able to advise you of an outcome or strategize a tactic to circumvent previous conclusions.
-If you want to read more about mandatory minimum sentences, this is a good place to start.
+If you want to read more about mandatory minimum sentences, check out this post.